-5 hrs.
-HSC 110 Emergency Medical Technician Training (4-2) This course, designed to train emergency medical technicians, covers all emergency care procedures short of those rendered by physicians or by allied medical personnel under direct supervision of a physician.
-The course emphasizes the development of student skills in recognition of symptoms of illnesses and injuries and proper procedures of emergency care.
+HSC 110 Emergency Medical Technician Training (4-2)

+Designed to train emergency medical technicians, covers all emergency care procedures short of those rendered by physicians or by allied medical personnel under direct supervision of a physician.
+Emphasizes the development of student skills in recognition of symptoms of illnesses and injuries and proper procedures of emergency care.
 Reliance is heavily placed on demonstration and practice as a teaching method.
-Prerequisite: Consent of instructor.

-HSC 112 Medical Terminology (2-0)

-This course emphasizes the basic structure of medical words and includes prefixes, suffixes, roots, combining forms, and plurals.
+HSC 112 Medical Terminology (2-0) 2 hrs.
+Emphasizes the basic structure of medical words and includes prefixes, suffixes, roots, combining forms, and plurals.
 Pronunciation, spelling, and definition of medical terms.
 Emphasis will be on rendering a professional vocabulary required for work in the medical field.

-HSC 211 Clinical Procedures I (2-4)

-An introduction to examination and treatment room procedures for the medical office assistant.
-The course will include sterilization techniques, principles of medication, and assisting the physician with examinations and minor surgical procedures.
-Emphasis will be placed on demonstration of clinical office skills.
+HSC 211 Clinical Procedures I (2-6) 4 hrs.
+Introduces examination and treatment room procedures for the medical office assistant.
+Includes sterilization techniques, principles of medication, and assisting the physician with examinations and minor surgical procedures.
+Emphasis is placed on demonstration of clinical office skills.

-HSC 212 Clinical Procedures II (1-6)

-This course is designed primarily for students in the Medical Office Assistant program.
+HSC 212 Clinical Procedures II (2-3) 3 hrs.
+Designed primarily for students in the Medical Office Assistant program.
 This course will include lectures, discussion, and practice with respect to basic medical laboratory procedures requested by physicians.
 Additional emphasis will be placed on reports, specimen collections, and specimen handling.

-HSC 213 Medical Law and Ethics (2-0)

-This course will acquaint the medical office assistant with the legal and ethical responsibilities of the physician, patient, and medical office assistant in medical practice.
-Emphasis will be given to professional attitudes and behavior in the medical office assistant-patient-physician relationship.
+HSC 213 Medical Law and Ethics (2-0) 2 hrs.
+Acquaints the medical office assistant and medical transcriptionist with the legal and ethical responsibilities of the physician, patient and allied health personnel in medical practice.
+Emphasis given to professional attitudes and behavior.